RamezIssac/django-slick-reporting/docs/source/index.rst

 Django Slick Reporting
 ======================

-**Django Slick Reporting** a report engine allowing you to create & display diverse analytics.
+**Django Slick Reporting** is a report engine allowing you to create & display diverse analytics.
 Batteries like a ready to use View and Highcharts & Charts.js integration are included.

 Installation